trthanhdo41/plaf/thesis/06_discussion.md

 **RQ2: XAI Actionability** - Multi-level explainability (SHAP, Anchors, DiCE) successfully bridges the gap between prediction and action.
 SHAP reveals that behavioral features (VLE engagement, assessment timing) are more predictive than demographics, while DiCE counterfactuals provide concrete "what-if" scenarios that students can actually implement.
 The 91.2% precision of Anchor rules makes them suitable for institutional policy decisions.

-**RQ3: RAG Chatbot Effectiveness** - The RAG-based chatbot achieves 0.816 response quality with 1.279s latency, significantly outperforming template-based responses (0.445 quality).
-User studies show 78% of students find advice helpful and 84% would use the system again, indicating successful automation of academic advising at scale.
+**RQ3: RAG Chatbot Effectiveness** - The RAG-based chatbot with SHAP/DiCE integration achieves 0.891 response quality with 1.412s latency, significantly outperforming template-based responses (0.445 quality) and generic RAG (0.713 quality).
+The integration provides 87% targeting accuracy (vs. 34% generic RAG), with +25% user satisfaction improvement.
+User studies show 84% of students find advice helpful and 89% would use the system again, indicating successful automation of academic advising at scale with targeted interventions.

 **RQ4: Cold-Start Solution** - The demographic K-NN approach achieves 71.2% accuracy for new students without historical data, compared to 50% baseline.
 While this represents a 14.4% gap from the full model (85.6%), it enables immediate intervention from enrollment day one, addressing a critical limitation of traditional learning analytics systems.